mapbender/mapbender-documentation/en/book/installation_git.rst

 There are following steps you have to do to stay up-to-date

-* get the code from the mapbdner-starter repository
+* get the code from the mapbender-starter repository
 * update the submodules
 * update your database so that new structures (tables, columns) will be created